top of page

 Plain language summary:

-In many regions of the country, streams and rivers do not have flowing water 100% of the year, rather they only flow during or shortly after rainfall events.
+Globally, greater than half of all streams do not have flowing water 100% of the year, many only flow after rainfall events or only during the rainy/snow melt seasons.
 We call these types of streams intermittent and ephemeral streams.
-This work aims to understand what weather patterns and physical traits of a watershed create conditions for streamflow.
-Understanding where and when water will be present in streams is extremely important to water resources management and aquatic and riparian habitat in future climate scenarios.
+This work aims to understand what weather patterns and physical traits of a watershed create conditions that support streamflow.
+Understanding where and when water will be present in streams is extremely important to water resources management and aquatic and riparian habitat in the present and in future climate scenarios.

 IMG_9976.JPG